19hours/sg-statutes/Acts/Income Tax Act.md

 38\.
 The chargeable income of any person for any year of assessment shall be the remainder of his assessable income for that year after the reliefs and deductions allowed in this Part have been made.

-### Relief and deduction for resident individual and Hindu joint family
+### Relief and deduction for resident individual

-39\.—(1) In the case of an individual or a Hindu joint family resident in Singapore in the year of assessment, there shall be allowed a deduction, in respect of earned income, which shall be —
+39\.—(1) In the case of an individual resident in Singapore in the year of assessment, there shall be allowed a deduction, in respect of earned income, which shall be —

-(a) in the case of an individual not falling within any other paragraph or a Hindu joint family, the sum of $1,000 or the amount of the earned income;
+(a) in the case of an individual not falling within any other paragraph, the sum of $1,000 or the amount of the earned income;

-(b) without prejudice to any deduction allowable under paragraph (c) or (d), in the case of an individual who, in the year immediately preceding the year of assessment, was totally blind or suffering from any physical or mental disability which permanently and severely restricted his capacity for work, the sum of $2,000 or the amount of the earned income;
+(b) without prejudice to any deduction allowable under paragraph (c) or (d), in the case of an individual who, in the year immediately preceding the year of assessment, was totally blind or suffering from any physical or mental disability which permanently and severely restricted his capacity for work, the sum of $4,000 or the amount of the earned income;

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

-(c) in the case of an individual who, at any time in the year immediately preceding the year of assessment, was above 55 years of age but was not above 60 years of age, the sum of $3,000 or the amount of the earned income; and
+(c) in the case of an individual who, at any time in the year immediately preceding the year of assessment, was above 55 years of age but was not above 60 years of age, the sum of $6,000 or the amount of the earned income; and

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

-(d) in the case of an individual who, at any time in the year immediately preceding the year of assessment, was above 60 years of age, the sum of $4,000 or the amount of earned income,
+(d) in the case of an individual who, at any time in the year immediately preceding the year of assessment, was above 60 years of age, the sum of $8,000 or the amount of earned income,

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 whichever is the less.

 [37/75; 1/82; 15/83; 26/93; 37/2002]

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 (2) In the case of an individual resident in Singapore in the year of assessment who, in the year immediately preceding the year of assessment —